AGGRAVATED ASSAULT ATTORNEYS IN ALLEN, TEXAS

 An assault allegation carries significant potential criminal consequences, but that is only the beginning of the trouble it can cause in your life.
 If you are married and/or have children, being charged with assault can put your most precious family relationships at risk.

-At The Collin County Law Group, we handle both criminal law and family law matters for clients in McKinney, Texas, and in surrounding areas.
+At The Collin County Law Group, we handle both criminal law and family law matters for clients in Allen, Texas, and in surrounding areas.
 Our strong focus on both of these legal areas gives us a valuable perspective when representing clients facing criminal charges and overlapping divorce or child custody issues.

 Why It’s Important to Fight